GitGitUz/Virtual-Bank-System/README.md

 # Virtual-Bank-System

-//this program implements a client/server system to create a virtual bank system that can deal with many users and perform different tasks
+//this program implements a client/server system to create a virtual bank that can deal with many users and perform different tasks

 Two executables are created
   bankingServer